potamides/DeTikZify/README.md

 > you can try our demo on [Google
 > Colab](https://colab.research.google.com/drive/1hPWqucbPGTavNlYvOBvSNBAwdcPZKe8F).
 > However, setting up the environment there might take some time, and the free
 > tier only supports inference for the 1b models.
-Don't forget to read our
+Do not forget to read our
 > [usage tips](https://github.com/potamides/DeTikZify/tree/main/detikzify/webui#usage-tips)!

 The Python package of DeTi*k*Zify can be easily installed using